-predictedArr class 1.
-5 10 truthArr a zero-one vector indicating the known class labels of the test samples.
+predictedArr a vector consisting of the predicted probabilities that the test sample belongs to class 1. truthArr a zero-one vector indicating the known class labels of the test samples.
 We assume this vector has the same length as predictedArr.